dandersn13/dandersn13.github.io/README.md

-## Dave Anderson's brightened web presence
+## Computing in algebraic combinatorics

 <p>To be updated with some new experiments soon!</p>